thehui87/Learning-Godot/class_animationplayer.md

   * **ANIMATION_PROCESS_IDLE** = **1**

 ###  Description
-An animation player is used for general purpose playback of [[animation|Animation]] resources.
+An animation player is used for general purpose playback of [Animation](class_animation) resources.
 It contains a dictionary of animations (referenced by name) and custom blend times between their transitions.
 Additionally, animations can be played and blended in diferent channels.

 ###  Member Function Description